Award for Leadership in Languages and Cultures

 Published: February 27, 2024

-This Award is provided by the Minister for Education, Training and Skills, The Honourable Blair Boyer MP, through the Multicultural Education and Languages Committee (MELC) and administered by the Australia Day Council of South Australia.
+This Award is provided by the Minister for Education, Training and Skills, The Honourable Lucy Hood MP, through the Multicultural Education and Languages Committee (MELC) and administered by the Australia Day Council of South Australia.

 Do you know an inspiring young leader passionate about languages and cultures and who advocates for a multilingual and culturally diverse Australia?